-To choose the All-in-One installation option, enter 4.
+2. To choose the All-in-One installation option, enter 4.

+'''

+Please select one of the installation options:

-- 1. Management Console
+1. Management Console

-- 2. Authentication Server
+2. Authentication Server

-- 3. Authentication Server in the DMZ
+3. Authentication Server in the DMZ

-- 4. All-in-One (complete solution on a single server)
+4. All-in-One (complete solution on a single server)